kkkokili/kkkokili.github.io/_posts/2021-08-14-My-First-Blog.md

 I'm Kokili and currently live in China.
 Kokili is my Japanese name (こきり), I love to learn different languages and know more about different cultures when there's spare time.

 I acquire the language proficiency in Chinese, English and Japanese.
 And hope to learn more languages in the future.
-Photography is my another pleasure ( 👉 [Check out My Gallery Here](link))
+Photography is my another pleasure ( 👉 [Check out My Gallery Here](link)).

 I aim to be a brilliant programmer and I will polish my programming skills all the way as a developer.